bitrix24/b24restdocs/api-reference/bizproc/bizproc-workflow-template-list.md

-# Get the list of templates bizproc.workflow.template.list
+# Get a list of templates bizproc.workflow.template.list

 {% note warning "We are still updating this page" %}